 This book is an awesome resource and proves that the records are out there to prove that blacks were in Mexico and they never left, their blood, our ancestor’s blood, still flows through us.
 I hope that you embrace your ancestors and not alienate them.
 If you read the comments on YouTube under the above video you can clearly see that people still have a long way to come when it comes to race.

 Let me know what you think about this post and if you have anything to add to this post please post it in the comments section.
-FYI my Morisco ancestors is just one of many that I have found but I have to yet prove my ancestry to them with documents and thus that is why I don’t list them in this post.
+FYI my Morisco ancestors are just one of many that I have found but I have to yet prove my ancestry to them with documents and thus that is why I don’t list them in this post.
 From the unofficial research, I have also come to find many ancestors labeled Mulatos and Mestizos.